DevJoshi-IITB/Movie-Review-App/README.md

 5. **Review Management**
     - Users can view, edit, and delete their own reviews.
-    - Admin users can view and delete any review.
+    - Admin users can view and delete any of the reviews.